Distance Functions and Generalized Means: Duality and Taxonomy: Abstract

 \section{Abstract}

-This paper introduces in production theory a large class of efficiency measures that can be derived from the notion of utility function.
-This article also establishes a relation between these distance functions and Stone-Geary utility functions.
-More specifically, the paper focusses on new distance function that generalizes several existing efficiency measures.
-The new distance function is inspired from the Atkinson inequality index and maximizes the sum of the netput expansions required to reach an efficient point.
-A generalized duality theorem is proved and a duality result linking the new distance functions and the profit function is obtained.
-For all feasible production vectors, it includes as special cases most of the dual correspondences previously established in the literature.
-Finally, we identify a large class of measures for which these duality results can be obtained without convexity.
+This article demonstrates how a large number of efficiency measures known in the literature in production economics can be interpreted through the notion of utility function, based on the concept of Stone-Geary utility.
+Several relationships between these utility functions and distance functions, a commonly used tool in production theory, are established.
+To achieve these objectives, a generalized mean distance function is introduced, inspired by the Atkinson inequality index, itself derived from the notion of the Aczel mean.
+It measures the maximum sum of netput expansions required to reach an efficient point.
+Several duality theorems are established, linking the new distance functions to the profit function.
+For all feasible production vectors, the results include as special cases most of the dual correspondences previously established in the literature.
+Finally, a large class of measures is identified for which these duality results can be obtained without requiring convexity.
+A numerical example is provided.